tidymodels/tidymodels.org/learn/statistics/survival-metrics-details/index.html.md

 First, when do we evaluate the probability of censoring?
 There are different approaches used in the literature, and we follow what Graf _et al_ suggest (as it seems most appropriate):

 - If the evaluation time is less than the observed time (like in category 2), the evaluation time is used to predict the probability of censoring.
-- If the evaluation is greater than or equal to the event time (like in category 1), the event time is used to predict the probability of censoring.
+- If the evaluation time is greater than or equal to the event time (like in category 1), the event time is used to predict the probability of censoring.
 - If the evaluation time is greater than or equal to the observed censoring time, the observation falls into category 3 and is not used, i.e., also no weight is needed.

 We call this time at which to predict the probability of censoring the _weight time_.
 Here's an example using the first data point in the validation set: